hurik/wordpress-media-consumption-log/readme.txt

 This plugin helps you to keep track of the tv shows, movies, books, comics, games and other things you are consuming.

-**This plugin uses categories and tags to track the serials.
+**This plugin uses categories and tags to track the serials and non serials.
 So please read the full description to learn how to use it.**

 There are two kind of tracked categories:

 * **Serials** are for tv shows and other things which have more than one part.
 * **Non serials** are for games or books which have only one part.

-Serials are separated by the tag.
+Serials and non serials are separated by the tag.

 = Status =
 The status page shows a list of all the the serials and non serials.
 Serials are separated in running and complete serials.
 Running serials also show the last consumed part.